jules2689/trudeau/docs/2020-04-18/q_a.md

 **Question**:

-[speaking french] [voice of interpreter] with respect to the negotiations with the opposition about parliament, why has there not been any agreement yet?you're able to agree with the United States.
+ [voice of interpreter] with respect to the negotiations with the opposition about parliament, why has there not been any agreement yet?you're able to agree with the United States.
 What is blocking the agreement?can you not put some water in your wine?